Aarushi-commits/365-Days-of-Web-development/CONTRIBUTING.md

 365 Days of Web Development (ECWoC)

 Thank you for your interest in contributing to 365 Days of Web Development.
-This document explains how to contribute correctly and ECWoC-specific rules that must be followed.
+This document explains how to contribute correctly, the required structure, and the rules for ECWoC participation.

-📌 Mandatory Contribution Flow
+🚨 Important Rule

-⚠️ Do NOT open a Pull Request directly.
+Do NOT open a Pull Request directly.

-All contributors must follow this order:
+All contributors must follow the process below.
+PRs that skip any step will be closed without review.

+🔁 Contribution Flow (Mandatory)

 Create an Issue (Project Proposal)

-Wait for allotment / approval
+Wait for project allotment / approval

 Start working only after assignment

 Submit a Pull Request

-❌ PRs submitted without issue approval will be closed.

-🧾 Step 1: Create an Issue (Required)
+🧾 Step 1: Create an Issue

-Before starting any work, create an Issue mentioning:
+Before writing any code, open a new Issue and include:

 Track: Animation or Product